"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 In addition to tuition aid packages, Friends offers…

-1. Application fee waivers for students in placement programs, for students who demonstrate financial need, and for students applying for attrition grades.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability.
+1. Application fee waivers for students who demonstrate financial need.
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability.

 2. Free breakfast, lunch, and snacks to all Friends students.
 We invite all community members to join us for breakfast in the mornings beginning at 7:30 AM.